nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * Delete event format: `delete e INDEX`

 > Delete a task at the specified INDEX under the tasks `t`, deadlines `d` or events `e` section.
 The INDEX refers to the index number shown in the most recent listing.<br><br>
 > Note that you are required to enter the `view` command before the `delete` command, in order to view the list of tasks and events and delete the specified task accordingly.
-Alternatively, you can use the `find` command to narrow down the displayed list of tasks and events.<br><br>
+Alternatively, you can use the [find](#find-tasks) command to narrow down the displayed list of tasks and events.

 Examples: